 Black Forest Horses are well natured, gentle, and intelligent horses that were initially bred for the draft purpose.
 Nowadays Black forest is a very popular racehorse for betting and riding horses.

 11. Race Horse Breeds: Tennessee Walker

 Tennessee Walker or Tennessee Walking horse is a breed of gaited horse that is well known for its unique four-beat running walk and flashy movement.
-The horse originated in the United States and was initially bred for used in farm and plantations.
-The Tennessee Walker has a finely chiseled head, large eyes, short and erect ears, which is 59 to 66 inches height and 900 to 1200 lbs of body weight.
-Tennessee walker are found in different coat colors varies from black, browns, bay, and chestnuts are common, but roan, buckskin, pintos, and palominos are found in the rare case.
+The horse originated in the United States and was initially bred for use in farms and plantations.
+The Tennessee Walker has a finely chiseled head, large eyes, short and erect ears, which is 59 to 66 inches in height and 900 to 1200 lbs of body weight.
+Tennessee walkers are found in different coat colors varies from black, browns, bay, and chestnuts are common, but roan, buckskin, pintos, and palominos are found in rare cases.